 Focus on Solving Customer Problems

 Now let’s take a look at an opposite example.
-The Brita Infinity Water Pitcher is a great example of a product team using IoT as a tool to solve customers’ needs.
+The Brita Infinity Water Pitcher is an excellent example of a product team using IoT as a tool to solve customers’ needs.

 During the 2016 IoT World Conference, I had the opportunity to hear the Brita PM explain the evolution of this product.

-First, they added stickers to reminder customer what month they would need to change the filter, but that didn’t work.
+First, they added stickers to remind customers what month they would need to change the filter, but that didn’t work.

 Then they added a chip that measures the amount of water you pour and blinks when it’s time to order new filters.
 But that didn’t work either.

 Brita then realized the problem was not reminding customers to buy filters.
-The problem was that people had to go out of their way to actually buy the filters.
-It was not convenient, or it was often forgotten on shopping trips, and therefore it never got done.
+The problem was that people had to go out of their way to actually purchase the filters.
+It was not convenient, or often forgot it on shopping trips, and therefore it never got done.

 You see, Brita never set out to become an IoT company.
 They didn’t sit in their lab with IoT components trying to figure out what to build.
-Instead, they realized that IoT was a good tool to solve their user’s problem.
+Instead, they realized that IoT was an excellent tool to solve their user’s problems.
 Remember, people don’t buy IoT, they buy a solution to a problem.